bacardi55/b-55-log/posts/2013-01-27-make-a-rss-feed-from-a-solr-research-in-drupal.md

 ---
 layout: post
 title:  Make a RSS feed from a Solr research in drupal
-tags: [drupal, apachesolr, RSS feed, php]
+tags: [drupal, apachesolr, RSS, php]
 author: bacardi55
 ---